About the Library

 - From I-196, take left exit 44 for US-31

 - In three miles, take left exit 47B (Downtown Holland)

 - Follow Washington/Michigan/River avenues north to 10th Street

 - Library is two blocks east on right

 Van Wylen Library is guided by the following policies.

 The Cup & Chaucer provides an area to gather and study in a café-like atmosphere.
 It is located in the lobby of Van Wylen Library and managed by Hope College Dining Services.
 The Cup & Chaucer offers Simpatico coffee, bottled beverages, snacks and a variety of fresh-baked goods, including Good Earth bagels.
-Please see Dining Services' Coffee and Concessions for more information.
+Please see Dining Services for more information.
 You can reserve the room using the Event Management System.